By Jim Kimble / Published May 26, 2023

 - Is Disney Plus on Nintendo Switch?

-How to Get Disney Plus on Any TV and Smart TV
+- How to Get Disney Plus on Any TV FAQs

-(Note: Roku stopped making these models, but there is a robust market of refurbished units out there.
+(Note: Roku stopped making these models, but there is a second-hand market of refurbished units out there.
 Just make sure the model you buy has composite cables.)

-With a Roku Express+, you will be able to stream Disney+, Netflix and any other app that is featured on modern televisions.
+With a Roku Express+, you will be able to stream Disney Plus, Netflix and any other app that is featured on modern televisions.

 One frustration among Smart TV owners is that the Disney+ app is unavailable.
 Imagine having a nice 4K TV that you recently paid a tidy sum for, and now you can’t add the one streaming service that you really want.

-Instead of writing an angry email to the manufacturer, you’re better off adding an inexpensive Roku, Google Chromecast with Google TV or Fire Stick to your TV.
+Instead of writing an angry email to the manufacturer, you’re better off adding an inexpensive Roku, Google Chromecast with Google TV or Amazon Fire TV Stick to your TV.
 These inexpensive streaming devices get updates throughout the year.
 Your 2015 television?
 It might, or it might not.

 For as little as $30 — the price of a tank of gas — you can move off of outdated Smart TV software.
 With a decent Internet connection, a Roku or Fire TV will broaden the number of streaming services that you can watch.

 My parents television is about 8 years old and still delivers a stellar picture.
 When I helped them cut the cord last year, I added a Roku Ultra, ported their landline with an Obihai 200 and hardwired both devices to their router.
-(Real talk: My Mom loves streaming Disney+.)
+(Real talk: My Mom loves streaming Disney Plus.)

 How to get Disney Plus on a Roku or Roku TV